lwfinger/rtw89/README.md

 is a Wifi 7 device.
 It has been tested using a Wifi 6 AP as I do not have access to a Wifi 7 model.
 The driver works very well.

-This repo is current with wireless-next up to March 6, 2024.
+This repo is current with rtw-next up to April 3, 2024.

-This branch was created from the version merged into the wireless-drivers-next repo, which is in the 5.16 kernel.
+This branch was created from the version merged into the wireless-next repo, which is in the 5.16 kernel.
 IF YOU USE DRIVERS FROM THIS REPO FOR KERNELS 5.16+, YOU MUST BLACKLIST THE KERNEL VERSIONS!!!!
 FAILING TO DO THIS WILL RESULT IN ALL MANNER OF STRANGE ERRORS.

-This code will build on any kernel 5.8 and newer as long as the distro has not modified any of the kernel APIs.
+This code will build on any kernel 6.10 and newer as long as the distro has not modified any of the kernel APIs.
 IF YOU RUN UBUNTU, YOU CAN BE ASSURED THAT THE APIs HAVE CHANGED.
 NO, I WILL NOT MODIFY THE SOURCE FOR YOU.
 YOU ARE ON YOUR OWN!!!!!